Postgraduate Course

 UK entry requirements

-A 2:2 degree, or international equivalent, in any discipline.
+A 2:2 degree, or international equivalent, in one of the following disciplines:

 With your online application you must submit a personal statement; this should detail the reasons for wanting to study the course, including any relevant experience (work or voluntary) that may support your application.